Inria-Empenn/narps_open_pipelines/CONTRIBUTING.md

 Please turn your Draft Pull Request into a "regular" Pull Request, by clicking **Ready for review** in the Pull Request page.

 **:wave: Thank you in advance for contributing to the project!**

+## Additional resources

+ - git and Gitub: general guidelines can be found [here](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) in the GitHub documentation.